googlefonts/fontations/docs/codegen-tour.md

 `F2Dot14` type, we might have `RawF2Dot14`, or `F2Dot14Be`.
 Another option might be to have types that are generic over byte-order, such that you end up with types like `U16<BE>` and `U16<LE>`.

-There's one additional complication around these values: certain types in the spec are stored as three bytes, (`uint24` and `Offset24`) but in native code it is easier and more efficient to represent these as 32-bit integers.
-This means that the raw and normal types may not have the same size.

 I have taken a slightly different approach, which tries to be more ergonomic and intuitive to the user, at the cost of having a slightly more complicated